-Date Activity November 2017- February 2018 Recruitment and preliminary data collection (Project Team) The PoP team will begin recruitment halfway through the Autumn term 2017 using its existing network of schools and continue into early 2018.
-October 2017 - February 2018 Pre-Randomisation Data Collection (BIT and Project Team) May 2018 Randomisation (UCL) Evaluation team will randomise schools and inform PoP of outcome.
-October 2018 Intervention begins The intervention will begin in September 2018 and will be delivered by the PoP team and its author-illustrators.
-October 2018 IPE begins UCL will lead on process evaluation concurrently with the intervention.
-May- July 2019 Data Collection Pupils' writing and self-efficacy outcomes will be measured by BIT.
+Date Activity November 2017-April 2018 Recruitment (Project Team) The YJA team will lead on recruitment using its existing network of schools in the regions specified above.
+October 2017 - February 2018 Pre-Randomisation Data Collection (BIT and Project Team) June 2018 Randomisation (UCL) Evaluation team will randomise schools and report outcome to YJA team.
+September 2018 Intervention begins (Project Team) The intervention will begin in September 2018 and will be delivered by the YJA team.
+September 2018 IPE begins (BIT and UCL) UCL will lead on process evaluation concurrently with the intervention.
+May- July 2019 Outcome Testing (BIT) Pupils' writing and self-efficacy outcomes will be measured by BIT.
 These assessments will be marked by PCGE students at UCL in a process overseen by BIT.
-June 2019 Intervention ends The PoP team will conclude delivery of the intervention at the end of the school year.
-August-October 2019 Data analysis UCL will lead on the data analysis following the data analysis plan outlined in this trial protocol.

-October-December 2019 Report writing UCL and BIT will collaborate on writing up the data analysis and the IPE into a final report to be submitted to the EEF by January 2020.
-October 2020 KS2 Outcomes Available for Follow-Up Analysis (UCL) 1
+June 2019 Intervention ends (Project Team) The YJA will conclude delivery of the intervention at the end of the school year.
+August-October 2019 Data analysis (UCL and BIT) UCL will lead on the data analysis following the data analysis plan outlined in this trial protocol.
+October-December 2019 Report writing (UCL and BIT) UCL and BIT will collaborate on writing up the data analysis and the IPE into a final report to be submitted to the EEF by January 2020.
+October 2020 KS2 Outcomes Available for Follow-Up Analysis (UCL)